ShuaibinLi/RL_CARLA/README.md

    + Three environments(2020,2021,2022) for collecting data and training, one environment(2023) for evaluating.

-2. Open a new terminal and start [parl](https://github.com/PaddlePaddle/PARL) port for parallelization by
+2. Open a new terminal and start `PARL port` for parallelization by
    ```Parallelization
    $ xparl start --port 8765
    ```